hitoshi-watase/sercrod/docs/reference/directives/unwrap.md

 - `*unwrap` does not create any new variables.
 - It does not modify the data scope (`this._data`, `$data`, `$root`, `$parent`) for expressions.
 - All data evaluation and binding happen before `_finalize()` runs.
-- Once unwrapped, the DOM subtree no longer has a Nablla host associated with it, so further scope-based updates from that host are not applied.
+- Once unwrapped, the DOM subtree no longer has a Sercrod host associated with it, so further scope-based updates from that host are not applied.

 In other words, `*unwrap` is purely structural and post-render; it does not participate in expression evaluation.